 - promote opportunities for students interested in research, innovation, and entrepreneurship.

-Students in the network planned the first annual Nano and Emerging Technologies Student Leaders Conference.
+Students in the network are currently planning the 2017 Nano and Emerging Technologies Student Leaders Conference.
 Co-located with TechConnect World Innovation Conference and Expo and the National SBIR/STTR Conference, the Student Leaders Conference highlights undergraduate research and connects students with entrepreneurs, industry leaders, venture capitalists, and representatives of Federal agencies funding research in emerging technologies.
 To learn more about the conference from the students who attended, check out the 2016 Student Leaders Conference videos.
 The 2019 Student Leaders Conference will again be co-located with TechConnect and take place from June 17-19 in Boston, MA.
 The 2018 Student Leaders Conference program can be found here.

 Do you have a student group dedicated to raising awareness of nano and emerging technologies?
 If not, are you interested in starting one at your school?
 To join the conversation, email email@example.com.